 Here is a collection of 1970-1994 Tecmo Super Bowl roms.
 It is by no means perfect or final, but I feel it's as good as I like it to be for now.
-I would like to thank all the guys at Tecmo Bowl.org.
-It was all their hardwork that allowed me to make these roms in the first place.
+I would like to thank all the guys at Tecmo Bowl.org., it was all their hardwork that allowed me to make these roms in the first place.

-In order to edit the players in a way that would reflect the seasons that the roms were designed for, and allow the game to feel and play a lot like the original, I had to assign player ratings that were similar to each and every player in Tecmo Super Bowl.
+In order to edit the players in a way that would reflect the seasons that the roms were designed for, and allow the game to feel and play a lot like the original, I had to assign player ratings that were similar to each and every player in the classic NES Tecmo Super Bowl.
 In other words, I had assigned the fastest running back (based on most yards from scrimmage, mind you) with the only 75 maximum speed rating, that in my opinion had been erroneously given to Bo Jackson.
 If anyone deserved a rating like that (I think nobody does, really), it's Thurman Thomas.
-He had a monster two or three years going, if you were to take into account of what he did on the field and where his team ended up in those years.
+He had a monster three or four years going, if you were to take into account of what he did on the field and where his team ended up in those years.
 But I digress.

-Although offensive players were a lot easier to rate, I found that offensive linemen and defensive skilled position players weren't - and that a lack of info made them almost impossible.
+Although offensive players were a lot easier to rate, I found that offensive linemen and defensive skilled position players weren't and that a lack of info made them almost impossible.
 I can sort of live with that, though.
 If it wasn't for the internet, and Pro Football Reference.Com for that matter, it would have been impossible to edit any.
-I was at least able to edit the all pros for those years, making them the best at their positions.
+I was at least able to edit the allpros for those years, making them the best at their positions.

 The basic formula I had to come up with when assigning player ratings had to be based on participation and production, not on popularity.
 Having said that, I had to be fair to all the players who excelled in seasons where their peers were either absent due to injury or failed to outplay their team mates.
-Keep in mind that some productive, offensive players had to be replaced with Kick and Punt returners.
-With the lack of space on the roster, I tried to make the depth charts as accurate as I possibly could.
+Keep in mind that some productive offensive players had to be replaced with Kick and Punt returners - with the lack of space on the roster, I tried to make the depth charts as accurate as I possibly could.

 (List of Edits)